 - Arthritis of the joint

-- Oral habits (eg, teeth grinding, teeth clenching, lip biting)
+- Oral habits, such as teeth grinding, teeth clenching, or lip biting

 - Bite problems that affect how the teeth fit together

 - Muscle tension